 - Upper 10 ribs in scapular line

-It’s splitted into 2 parts (a) small posterior vertebral part, and (b) large anterior mediastinal part.
+It’s split into 2 parts (a) small posterior vertebral part, and (b) large anterior mediastinal part.

 The vertebral part is associated with the vertebral column, posterior intercostal vessels, and lesser and greater splanchnic nerves.